Intercity (Deutsche Bahn): Current services

 Deutsche Bahn's long distance services are operated over numbered routes.
 If they are operated by Intercity-Express rolling stock they are considered to be Intercity-Express lines.
 Lines operated by Intercity rolling stock or a mixture of Intercity and Intercity-Express sets are listed below (as of 2022).

 Line 17

 IC line 17 was established on 15 December 2019.
 This is a service that has been served every two hours since 9 March 2020.
 Between Rostock and Berlin, IC line 17 is the successor to Interregio line 14, which operated here until 2002.
-Some services of trains on IC line 28 are replaced here by line 17.
-On the section between Berlin and Dresden, the line supplements the heavily used Eurocity line 27 to Prague and has connected Berlin Brandenburg Airport (BER) since it opened.
+Some former IC services on line 28 were replaced here by line 17.
+On the section between Berlin and Dresden, the line supplements the heavily used Eurocity line to Prague and has connected Berlin Brandenburg Airport (BER) since it opened.
+Two trains a day continue from Dresden on to Chemnitz.

-Since the Stadler KISS multiple units used on IC route 17 are owned by the Austrian WESTbahn and are serviced in Vienna, a pair of trains runs six times a week overnight between Rostock and Vienna via Nuremberg.